ytag3/ytag3.github.io/index.md

 ## Previous School Projects

-Below are a few selected projects I completed during my academic career — each helped me build a strong foundation in the engineering design process and professional skills.
+Below are a few selected projects I completed during my academic career that each helped me build a strong foundation in the engineering design process and professional skills.

----

 ### Whack-a-Mole Game on BeagleBone Black

 TBD `![School Project Photo](/assets/images/project-1.jpg)`

 Implemented a Whack-a-Mole game on the BeagleBone Black to learn driver development and embedded graphics.
 Wrote a custom frame buffer driver, designed a Qt interface for the display, and built the game logic in C++ using a state machine with software debouncing.
-The game supported a timer and multiple difficulty levels — our next goal was to add a global leaderboard.
+The game supported a timer and multiple difficulty levels.
+An improvement to this project would be to add a global leaderboard.

 ---